campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 But when the player will likely spend 80-100 hours with these characters, an hour or two of interesting character dynamics isn't nearly enough to convince anyone that these characters have any real depth, which brings me to my next point.

 ### A Bloated, Uneventful, and Predictable Story
 I've mentioned a few times that Xenoblade Chronicles 3 is a *long* game.
-This isn't necessarily a problem: lots of great games have long runtimes: Zelda, The Witcher 3, Skyim, and even Xenoblade Chronicles 1 and 2 are all great examples of games that are very lengthy, but have enough interesting content to not overstay their welcome.
+This isn't necessarily a problem: lots of great games have long runtimes: Zelda, The Witcher 3, The Elder Scrolls: Skyim, and even Xenoblade Chronicles 1 and 2 are all great examples of games that are very lengthy, but have enough interesting content to ensure that downtime is kept to a minimum.

 Xenoblade Chronicles 3, however, is not one of those games.
 I reached the end of the game about a month ago, and yet I'm struggling at the moment to recall what *actually* happened over the course of the story.
 Sure, the characters, and by extension the player, discover and learn new things about themselves and the world, but there are *very* few actual events that occur during the course of the game.